tatimagdalena/Plata/README.md

 - `plata`
    - The currency value can be get at any time by the `plataField.plata` property
-   - You can set a initial value setting `plataField.plata.integer` value
+   - You can set an initial value setting `plataField.plata.integer` value

 ```swift
 var plata = plataField.plataModel